 Retreat at The Kahala

 Fly into Honolulu, then rent a car.
-(Be sure to get an Oahu Drive Guide — it's free and full of useful maps.
-Or read the latest edition online.)
+(Be sure to get an Oahu Drive Guide — it's free and full of useful maps.)
 Hop on to the H-1 Freeway and make your way through Honolulu to The Kahala Hotel & Resort, a beachfront oasis secluded from the crowds of Waikiki and the hotel of choice for visiting celebrities and those who appreciate privacy.
 The first order of business is to wander the grounds where you can check out the dolphin lagoon, order a drink from the bar and let the tradewinds whisk away all cares and concerns of the outside world.
 Dine this evening at Hoku's, a favorite of locals and visitors alike, and one of our Top 10 Hawaii Regional Restaurants.
 If you get there early enough, be sure to order the whole fried fish, a taste delight of which there are only a few available each evening.
-After dinner, perhaps a moonlight stroll on the beach?
+After dinner, perhaps take a moonlight stroll on the beach.

 Kailua Beach Park